pinalikefruit/ethers.js/README.md

 #### 2. Read a smart contract
 We need interactive with the smart contract and in this point we start, how you can read smart contract functions.
 In this example we use DAI contract.

+#### 3. Send Transaction
+This part is interesting, you can sign your transaction and send some value to another account.